nicktogo/coeditor/README.md

 ## Features
 + Non-conflict collaborative text editing
-+ Text selection synchronization
++ Text highlight synchronization
++ Collaborative awareness

 ## TODO
 + ~~Customized configuration (Server address, random session id or given by user)~~ DONE
 + ~~Broadcast disconnections to other living Atom clients~~ DONE
 + ~~Check socket status before using~~ DONE
 + ~~Broadcast server close to each Atom clients, and disconnect all clients~~ DONE
-+ Text selection background and cursor colors for different Atom clients ?
++ ~~Text selection background and cursor colors for different Atom clients ?~~ DONE
++ Settings view
++ Working folder files synchronization
-+ File operations synchronization (save -- DONE, but limited, don't work for new file, close)
++ File operations synchronization
+  - save -- DONE, but limited, don't work for new file which do not have path
+  - close
 + Build cloud server
++ Heartbeat between client and server

 ## Tentative
-+ Working folder files synchronization
++ ~~Working folder files synchronization~~ MOVED TO TODO list
 + Server uses in-memory storage when running, so no file content will be stored in server when it is shutdown, might change to MongoDB

 ## Usage